kora-projects/kora-docs/mkdocs/docs/v2/en/guides/http-client-advanced.md

 - response-code-aware decoding
 - a method-level interceptor
 - reusable API-key authorization
+- an imperative call that reuses the generated client configuration and the auth interceptor

 The result mirrors the spirit of `http-server-advanced.md`: one advanced transport concept at a time, each introduced only after the simpler path is already clear.

 ## Key Concepts { #key-concepts }

-- `FormUrlEncoded` and `FormMultipart` are first-class client-side body types in Kora
+- `FormUrlEncoded` and `FormMultipart` are first-class client-side body types in Kora and need no custom mapper
-- `HttpClientRequestMapper<T>` lets you control how a type becomes an HTTP request body
+- `HttpClientRequestMapper<T>` turns a type into an HTTP request body through `HttpBodyOutput apply(T value)`
-- `@ResponseCodeMapper` lets different status codes decode into different variants of one result type
+- `@ResponseCodeMapper` lets different status codes decode into different variants of one result type, with `ResponseCodeMapper.DEFAULT` as the fallback
-- `HttpClientInterceptor` is a good place both for local logging and shared authorization behavior
+- `HttpClientInterceptor.processRequest(chain, request)` is synchronous, and interface-level interceptors run before method-level ones
+- mappers and interceptors referenced by `@Mapping` and `@InterceptWith` are constructor arguments of the generated client, so they must be graph components
+- `$<Client>_Config` is generated for every declarative client and can be injected wherever the client configuration is needed

 ## Troubleshooting { #troubleshooting }